Blackberry Cobbler with Homemade Vanilla Bean Ice Cream

 Because I don’t like to go to public places by myself (yeah, I have issues), I waited for my mom to arrive to go to the farm.
 Well, rain happened; my mom didn’t want to go to the farm at first; and then, finally we went the day before she left….and guesss what?!
 We came the very day after the strawberries were in season there!!
 ARGH!
 I was so disappointed.
 I had been wanting to go for so long.
 Next time, I will have to get over my fears and go alone haha.

 Anyway, even though the strawberries were no longer in season there, the blackberries were coming in with fury.
 So, my mother and I grabbed a box each and picked a bunch of these dark beauties.
-I thought I’d add that I picked the most berries*.*sidenote: Ignore the comment my mom is going to make about her picking the hard-to-get-because-they-were-deep-behind-or-in-the-middle-of-a-bunch-of-thorns blackberries for me.
+I thought I’d add that I picked the most berries*.*sidenote: Ignore the comment my mom is going to make about her picking the hard-to-get-ones-for-me-because-they-were-deep-behind-or-in-the-middle-of-a-bunch-of-thorns blackberries for me.
 Don’t believe her!
 She was just delirious from the hot sun!
 LOL!

 So, what did I do with these luscious berries?!
 I made the only type of fruit cobbler I like – the one with a pie-pastry-like topping as opposed to cobblers with biscuits on top of the fruit.
+Behold a yummy Blackberry Cobbler with Homemade Vanilla Bean Ice Cream.
+Yum!

-This cobbler was amazing.
+This Blackberry Cobbler was amazing.
 My only mistake was not mushing up the berries.
 I think it is definitely a personal preference, but I didn’t like tasting the less-hot interior of the berries after the first two bites.
 I think it would have been a better balance of crunchy, butter pastry taste and sweet, sour, berry taste if I had mushed them a bit.
 Nevertheless, it was still amazing.

 I had run out of butter *GASP THE HORROR!* due to a 3-STICK ERROR (it still makes me sad to know I wasted that much butter) in a chocolate frosting I made, so I had to use butter-flavored shortening in the crust.
 I think the shortening caused the crust to be harder to handle.
 It still worked out in the end.